Posted in Personal Injury on January 18, 2022

 You should hear an answer from the insurance company within 30 days unless it requests an extension to continue its investigation.
 If you wish to negotiate for a higher settlement, negotiations with the insurer can take several weeks after the initial response.
 This means that most personal injury settlement agreements are achieved within about three to six months from the date of filing.
 If the insurance company rejects your claim or refuses to offer a reasonable amount in financial compensation, however, your case may have to go to trial.

 A personal injury trial in Clark County can take one year or longer.
 This is because you must wait for an opening in the courts, and the Clark County civil courthouse is often busy.
 Keep in mind that you may be able to reach a settlement with the insurance company at any point before the date of your trial.
 It is important not to rush into a settlement solely to save time, however, as this could lead to accepting much less than you deserve for your injuries.

 You can gain a better understanding of how long your case may take to settle by finding out what could extend the claims process in Nevada.
 Many different issues and complications with a personal injury case could drag out the timeline.
 It can be worth the wait, however, to recover the financial compensation that you need.
 Some problems that could extend the legal process include:

-There are also things that could cut time off of the legal process, such as hiring a personal injury lawyer in Las Vegas to represent you.
+There are also things that could cut time off of the legal process, such as hiring a Las Vegas personal injury lawyer to represent you.
 An attorney will know the fastest, most efficient way to resolve your case while still protecting your recovery.
 An attorney can quickly take care of complicated issues on your behalf and give you an accurate estimate of how long your personal injury case will take.
 For more information, contact Koch & Brim, LLP today.